Can Dogs Eat Leek? Vet Answer for India

 | Weakness, pale gums, rapid breathing — signs of severe anaemia | HIGH | All dogs |

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Leek.
-Always consult your vet for dogs with pre-existing health conditions.
+If your dog has any ongoing condition, get your vet's go-ahead before sharing this.

 - • Vomiting or diarrhoea within hours of eating Leek